 It’s possible to organize combination tickets to get you from the terminals of Krabi Airport to the boats.
 They’re a great idea if you’re jetting down south from Bangkok or Chiang Mai or are coming in on a long-haul flight and want to get straight en route to the hammocks and the Mai Thai bars of Koh Phi Phi.
 Pickups will be outside the arrivals exit, while the transfer to the pier takes about 25-30 minutes.

-Krabi to Koh Phi Phi by shared speedboat
+Krabi Town to Phi Phi by shared speedboat

 Time – 1 hour